 I love organic skin care and beauty solutions, and I think that's pretty obvious to anyone who's ever studied The Spoiled Mama's product ingredient list.

-In my research of natural remedies, I discovered the wonders of tamanu oil -- a wonderful healing oil now used in our stretch mark cocoa butter and stretch mark oil.
+In my research of natural remedies, I discovered the wonders of tamanu oil -- a wonderful healing oil now used in our cocoa butter stretch mark removal and pregnancy stretch mark oil.
 It's one of my favorite pregnancy skin care solutions, and here's why!

 Tamanu oil, a popular topical skin treatment, comes from dark green seeds of the Tamanu tree.
 The tree is native to tropical Southeast Asia, Africa, the Pacific Region and some parts of Australia.